StefanieGadow/praying-mantis/README.md

 - Discography page
   - The discography page shows all albums that the band has released until today.
+  - When viewed on a desktop or laptop, the user can read the album's title while hovering over the image.
+On smaller devices, the title will be shown below the image.

 ![Discography](assets/images/albums.png)